Coffin ship: In popular culture

-Also the Kenn Gordon & 1916 song "The Ships" describes how they were crammed in and not really expected to actually survive the journey that they had paid for.
+The Kenn Gordon & 1916 song "The Ships" describes how they were crammed in and not really expected to actually survive the journey that they had paid for.
 This included those from the Highland clearances of Sutherland and Caithness and poor Irish farmers.

-Additionally, the Irish metal bands Cruachan and Primordial both have songs entitled "The Coffin Ships".
-Primordial's version was released on their 2005 album The Gathering Wilderness, whilst Cruachan's (unrelated) song was written for their 2007 album, The Morrigan's Call.
+Irish metal bands Cruachan and Primordial both have songs entitled "The Coffin Ships".
+Primordial's version was released on their 2005 album The Gathering Wilderness, whilst Cruachan's (unrelated) song was written for their 2007 album The Morrigan's Call.
 The Australian/Irish band Clann Zú also makes mention of coffin ships in the song "Black Coats and Bandages".

 Irish poet Eavan Boland mentions the coffin ships in her poem "In a Bad Light" from the collection In a Time of Violence, and in her memoir Object Lessons: The Life of the Woman and the Poet in Our Time.

-Flogging Molly, an Irish-American band with punk tendencies, uses the term "coffin ship" in their song "You Won't Make a Fool Out of Me" from their album Float.
+Flogging Molly, an Irish-American celtic punk band, uses the term "coffin ship" in their song "You Won't Make a Fool Out of Me" from their album Float.
 The quote is as follows:

 Frank Herbert's novel The White Plague, about a worldwide plague-like virus that only killed women, featured modern coffin ships which carried Irish people back home to their deaths, as demanded by the novel's antagonist who had released the virus.

-Irish writer Joseph O’Connor’s 2004 novel Star Of The Sea is set aboard a coffin ship and against the backdrop of the Irish famine.
+Irish writer Joseph O'Connor's 2004 novel Star of the Sea is set aboard a coffin ship and against the backdrop of the Irish famine.
 The book became an international bestseller.

+The BibleCode Sundays song "Mayo Moon" describes a man preparing to leave for New York during the Great Famine of Ireland.
+It mentions the term "Coffin Ship" as it is waiting by the quay to take him away from here.
+The song continues the journey across the ocean as a storm rips the sails off and leaving the ship lost on the ocean.
+It finishes by describing all the passengers that had died on the crossing and the final sinking of the ship.